vetomangun/Games-Sales-Record/README.md

 # Games-Sales-Record

-## The Oldest and The Newest games on the dataset
+## The oldest and the newest games on the dataset
 ## Publisher published most of the games
 ## Developer developed most of the games
 ## Series has the most sales